SparkPost/support-docs/support/reporting/analytics-report.md

 #### Comparisons

-Comparisons allow you to view multiple segments head-to-head to easily see and compare their time-series data simultaneously.
+Comparisons let you compare multiple segments to easily see their time-series data at the same time.
 Just like filters, breakdowns are available for any type of resource.
+You can compare different subaccounts, campaigns, mailbox providers and so on.
+This is helpful to explore how your sending performance varies over time.

 #### Aggregates

-Aggregate data for your selected date range, and metrics is displayed underneath the time-series charts.
+Aggregate data for your selected date range and metrics are displayed below the time-series charts, and can be exported as CSV files for further analysis in Excel and other tools.
+Remember the same information is available via the [Metrics API](https://developers.sparkpost.com/api/metrics/), so your own code can retrieve and process it.

 #### Breakdowns

-Breakdowns give you additional visibility into your data by grouping your data by any resource type.
-This makes it easy to surface the highest and lowest performers of any resource type, like campaign, sending domain, etc.
+Breakdowns give you more visibility into your data by grouping your data by any resource type.
+This makes it easy to find the highest and lowest performers of any resource type, like campaign, sending domain, and others.

 ---